ace-diff/ace-diff/README.md

 - ensure diffs at top & bottom always show up
 - bit of shuffling weirdness with scroll locking: glitch when
 - check IE!
+- add some better error handling for the on() function if it can't find the element.